Rewilding London: ‘rus in urbe’ and Cadogan’s first ‘Heritage Forest’.

 This vision of a city that integrates nature within urban planning, has since been supported through many initiatives, including The Clean Air Act of 1956.
 Here, the development of parks, squares and green areas in London was pushed to improve air quality as a response to London’s Great Smog of 1952, with fog so thick it is said to have killed more than 10,000 people.
 As the 20th century progressed, the historically popular concept of city walking was re-introduced and popularised, advocated by writers and intellectuals like Ian Sinclair in his book ‘Lights out for the Territory’ (1997), which traced various routes across the city, offering a fluid and mobile snapshot of the urban landscape.
 Passing through hidden passages and green spaces to connect different areas, Sinclair revealed the interconnected but partitioned nature of the city.

 The growth of ‘rus in urbe’ has been encouraged by various stakeholders, including; national bodies, private investors, urban planners as well as authors and cultural figures.
-The Conservation areas in London are a bright example of this multitude of actors, where private squares with their mysterious, shady gardens co-exist alongside those run by councils, which tend to be more open in their layouts.
+The Conservation architecture areas in London are a bright example of this multitude of actors, where private squares with their mysterious, shady gardens co-exist alongside those run by councils, which tend to be more open in their layouts.
 Still to this day, the ‘pocket forests’ of London, surrounded by tall, terraced properties with ornate detailing, greatly participate in shaping the character of some of the city’s most historic areas.

 One of the most recent initiatives working in this space is the partnership between Louis Vuitton, Cadogan and SUGi (Support for Sustainable Biodiverse Forests) in the creation of a 240sqm pocket forest, located nearby one of our recent renovation projects, Hans Town Apartment, in the Cadogan Estate.